CumulusNetworks/docs/content/nvue-reference/Show-Commands/NAT.md

 ## <h>nv show acl \<acl-id\> rule \<rule-id\> action dest-nat translate-port \<port-id\></h>

-Shows the NAT destination translate rule for a specific port.
+Shows information about the destination NAT translate rule for the specified port or range of ports.

 ### Command Syntax